budizhao/SHPSG/README.md

 ## Acknowledgments

-We were inspired by prevoius studies and libraries during methodology and code development.
+We were inspired by previous studies and libraries during methodology and code development.
 We would like to thank their authors for the great work and publishing the code.
-We welcome discussion and contribution to improve SHPSG.
+We welcome discussion and contribution to improving SHPSG.

 - [SPHARM-MAT](http://www.iu.edu/~spharm/SPHARM-docs/C01_Introduction.html)
 - [Fourier2D](https://link.springer.com/article/10.1007/s10035-012-0356-x)